Highlighting the team behind the Shinnecock Bay Hope Spot - a marine project working to restore an entire marine ecosystem

 “If this can work here, it can work in a lot of places around the world.”

-Ellen teamed up with The Explorers Club’s former president Ted Janulis to co-champion Shinnecock Bay as a Hope Spot in early 2022.
-Since the start, The Explorer’s Club has been a key Hope Spot partner, highlighting Shinnecock Bay at the Club’s annual World Oceans Week,sponsoring the 2023 Inauguration event, and bestowing Flag #132 to Dr. Pikitch and her team for the cutting edge eDNA expedition.
+Ellen teamed up with The Explorers Club’s former president Ted Janulis to champion Shinnecock Bay as a Hope Spot in early 2022.
+Since the start, The Explorer’s Club has been a key Hope Spot partner, highlighting Shinnecock Bay at the Club’s annual World Oceans Week, sponsoring the 2023 Inauguration event, and bestowing Flag #132 to Dr. Pikitch and her team for this cutting edge eDNA expedition.

 With thanks to Dr. Ellen Pikitch, Stony Brook University, The Explorers Club, Elinchrom, Oliphant Studio, Magnus Karlsson, Sequoyah Wildwyn-Dechter and Tushar Khandelwal